To the connoisseur of beautiful plants, there are many types of succulents.

 Kalanchoe pubescens (Bryophyllum pubescens, syn.
-Kalanchoe aliciae) a hairy leaf sort displays beautiful, orange flowers veined in red.
+Kalanchoe aliciae), a hairy leaf sort, display beautiful orange flowers veined in red.

-When the flower cluster finishes blooming it becomes a collection of young plants that drop to the soil and begin growing.
+When the flower cluster finishes blooming, it becomes a collection of young plants that drop into the soil and begin growing.

 Kalanchoe blossfeldiana is a Christmas plant with large clusters of orange, red, or scarlet flowers sitting atop green leaves.

 Kalanchoe beharensis a BIG, amazing plant known as the “velvet elephant ear Kalanchoe.”

-Deeply or shallowly lobed velvety leaves which are felty chocolate-brown or green, up to 18 inches long
+Deeply or shallowly lobed velvety leaves which are felt chocolate-brown or green, up to 18″ inches long

 Agave (Century Plant)

 Native to the Western Hemisphere, Agave plants belong to the Agavaceae family.

-“Century plant”, the common name, refers to the slow to bloom Agave americana.
-The claim of americana booming every 100 years is a myth.
+“Century plant,” the common name, refers to the slow-to-bloom Agave americana.
+The claim that americana booming every 100 years is a myth.

 In their own native habitat, it is claimed the plants will flower in 6 years.
 As conservatory plants blooming could take decades.